Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 - Particular affirmitive
 - Particular negative

-When a term is universally affirmed it is only the subject (coins) that is distributed.
+When a term is universally affirmed, it is only the subject (coins) that is distributed.
 The predicate (metal) remains singular.

 "No seaweed is a flowering plant": Universal negative.
 - Subject is distributed as before